Skip to content ↓

 Code of Practice

-Our work with children who have special educational needs is in line with the Code of Practice on the Identification and Assessment of Special Educational Needs.
+Our work with children who have special educational needs follows the 2014 Code of Practice on the Identification and Assessment of Special Educational Needs.
 The Code is issued by The Department for Education.
 Our aim is to identify children with special educational needs, assess those needs in consultation with the parents and the children themselves, and plan an appropriate graduated response.
 We will seek to meet children’s needs in stages, matching the level of help to the needs of the child.
 Progress will be reviewed regularly and parents will be consulted and kept informed.

 Seeking External Advice